 The famed and beloved Nikos Kazantzakis, the author of many novels including Zorba the Greek, was laid to rest just outside the walls of his hometown, Heraklion.
 Excommunicated by the Greek Orthodox Church for his controversial writings on Jesus, he was not allowed to be buried in a cemetery when he died from leukemia in 1957.
 His tomb can be found near the Chania Gate, a minimalist stone structure with a cross over it and the words 'I hope for nothing.
 I fear nothing.
 I am free' engraved on the tombstone.

 The Agios Titos Church - credits: www.allincrete.com

 Heraklion is home to various religious structures with impressive architecture and rich history.
-The Agios Titos Church was originally Byzantine and was then taken over by the Catholics and Muslims until it remained Greek Orthodox since 1925.
-The Agios Minas Cathedral is one of the largest cathedrals in Greece and dedicated to the patron saint of Heraklion, Minas.
-The Basilica of St. Mark is an important Venetian monument and the current site of the Municipal Art Gallery, open to the public everyday.
+The Agios Titos Church was originally Byzantine but was taken over by the Catholics and Muslims until it became Greek Orthodox in1925.
+The Agios Minas Cathedral is one of the largest cathedrals in Greece and dedicated to the patron saint of Heraklion, st. Minas.
+The Basilica of St. Mark is an important Venetian monument and the current site of the Municipal Art Gallery, open to the public on a daily basis.

-Known as the fourth largest city in Greece, Heraklion is a crucial stop along a tour of Greece’s many island cities.
+Known as the fourth largest city in Greece, Heraklion is a crucial stop along a tour of Greece’s island cities.
 There’s more to it than meets the eye; all you have to do to discover it, is keep your feet in comfortable shoes and your eyes open!